 issue 02: cipher

 Plates Issue 02: Cipher engages with concepts of code and code-switching.
-Using a diverse range of approaches that span both fiction and non-fiction, the seven contributions that will appear in Issue 02 present insights into the languages both shared and secret, public and personal, that infiltrate and define the contemporary world.
+Using a diverse range of approaches that span both fiction and non-fiction, the seven contributions that appear in Issue 02 present insights into the languages both shared and secret, public and personal, that infiltrate and define the contemporary world.

 Letter from the Editor

 - Fugere Urbem: Aesthetics, Politics, and Class in Violeira’s Languages of the Non-Urban by

 The Preset, the Generic, and an Ambivalent Politics of Non-Production: A Conversation Between Thomas Smith and Richard B. Keys by

 The Gross Gloss: Scorpio by

 Alan Perry; illustrations in collaboration with Richard Domenico

 P = NP by